Tre'Quan Smith: 2018

-The New Orleans Saints selected Smith in the third round with the 91st overall pick in the 2018 NFL draft.
-Smith was the tenth wide receiver drafted in 2018.
+The New Orleans Saints selected Smith in the third round (91st overall) in the 2018 NFL draft.
+He was the tenth wide receiver drafted in 2018.
 On May 21, 2018, the Saints signed Smith to a four-year, $3.42 million contract that includes a signing bonus of $817,024.

 Smith made his NFL debut in the season opener against the Buccaneers.
 He did not record any receptions as the Saints lost 48–40.
-In the next game against the Cleveland Browns, he recorded his first NFL reception, which went for 18 yards in the 21–18 victory.
-During Week 5 on Monday Night Football against the Washington Redskins, Smith caught a 62-yard touchdown from Drew Brees, helping Brees surpass Peyton Manning for the most career passing yards in NFL history.
+In the next game against the Cleveland Browns, Smith recorded his first NFL reception, which went for 18 yards during the 21–18 victory.
+Three weeks later on Monday Night Football against the Washington Redskins, Smith caught a 62-yard touchdown from Drew Brees, helping Brees surpass Peyton Manning for the most career passing yards in NFL history.
 The touchdown was part of a three-reception, 111-yard, two-touchdown performance for Smith.
-During a 48–7 Week 11 victory over the reigning Super Bowl champion Philadelphia Eagles, he recorded ten receptions for 152 yards and a touchdown.
+During a Week 11 48–7 victory over the reigning Super Bowl champion Philadelphia Eagles, he recorded ten receptions for 152 yards and a touchdown.

 Smith finished his rookie year with 28 receptions for 427 yards and five touchdowns in 15 games and seven starts.
-The Saints finished with the top seed in the NFC with a 13–3 record and received a first-round postseason bye.
+The Saints finished with the #1-seed in the NFC with a 13–3 record and received a first-round postseason bye.
 In the postseason, Smith had two receptions for 25 yards and a five-yard rush.

 2019–2022

-In the 2019 season-opener against the Houston Texans, Smith caught two passes for 26 yards and a touchdown in the narrow 30–28 victory.
-Battling an ankle injury for much of the season, Smith finished his second season with 18 receptions for 234 yards and five touchdowns.
+During the season-opener against the Houston Texans, Smith caught two passes for 26 yards and a touchdown in the narrow 30–28 victory.
+Battling an ankle injury for much of the season, Smith finished his second professional season with 18 receptions for 234 yards and five touchdowns.

-In Week 4 of the 2020 season against the Detroit Lions, Smith caught four passes for 54 yards and his first two receiving touchdowns of the season during the 35–29 win.
+During Week 4 of the 2020 season against the Detroit Lions, Smith caught four passes for 54 yards and his first two touchdowns of the season in the 35–29 victory.
 He was placed on injured reserve on December 24, 2020.
-In the 2020 regular season, Smith finished with 34 receptions for 448 receiving yards and four receiving touchdowns in 14 games and ten starts.
-On January 16, 2021, Smith was activated off of the injured reserve ahead of the Saints' Divisional Round game against the Buccaneers.
-In the game, Smith recorded three catches for 85 yards and two touchdowns, including a 56-yard touchdown reception on a Jameis Winston trick play, during the 30–20 loss.
+In the 2020 regular season, Smith finished with 34 receptions for 448 yards and four touchdowns in 14 games and 10 starts.
+On January 16, 2021, Smith was activated off of injured reserve ahead of the Divisional Round matchup against the Buccaneers.
+In the 30–20 loss, Smith recorded three catches for 85 yards and two touchdowns, including a 56-yard touchdown reception on a Jameis Winston trick play.

 On September 10, 2021, Smith was placed on injured reserve.
 He was activated on October 25.
 In the 2021 season, Smith appeared in 11 games and started six.
-He finished with 32 receptions for 377 receiving yards and three receiving touchdowns.
+He finished with 32 receptions for 377 yards and three touchdowns.

 On March 30, 2022, Smith re-signed with the Saints on a two-year, $6 million contract.
-He finished the 2022 season with 19 catches for 278 yards and one touchdown through 15 games and six starts.
+He finished the 2022 season with 19 receptions for 278 yards and a touchdown through 15 games and six starts.

 On September 9, 2023, Smith was placed on injured reserve.
 He was released on September 26.